Gain an insider’s perspective on lawmaking.

 Legislative Policy & Drafting: Clinic Option (C): LAW JD 786

 THIS CLASS IS RESTRICTED to students who have formally applied to and been accepted to the Legislative Policy & Drafting Clinic.
-Students learn about the law-making process through coursework and hand-on experience working with a client seeking to advance a bill or project through the state legislature.
+Students learn about the law-making process through coursework and hands-on experience working with a client seeking to advance a bill or project through the state legislature.
 Students work on several projects during the semester that highlight different aspects of the legislative process, allowing students to relate and test the theories discussed in class to real life situations.
 The in-class seminar covers subjects that affect the legislative process including: constitutional interpretation by legislatures, theories of representation, legislative organization and rules, lobbying, legislative oversight powers, and legislature-executive agency relationships.
 The clinic instructor works with students to select projects in the students' specific areas of interest, if any.
 In particular, students interested in business and tax, environment law, or health law, may specialize in those areas for the full semester.
-NOTE: This Clinic satisfies the upper-class professional skills requirement and counts towards the 6 credit Experiential Learning requirement.
-GRADING NOTICE: This course does not offer the CR/NC/H option.FALL 2017: LAW JD 786 A1 , Sep 6th to Dec 6th 2017
+NOTE: This clinic counts toward the 6 credit Experiential Learning requirement.
+GRADING NOTICE: This course does not offer the CR/NC/H option.FALL 2019: LAW JD 786 A1 , Sep 4th to Dec 4th 2019

 Recent Student Projects